QFT on curved spacetimes: axiomatic framework and examples: Algebraic approach to QFT on curved spacetimes

-We now want to generalize the framework introduced in the previous section to quantum theories on generic spacetimes.
+We now want to generalize the framework introduced in section \ref{AQFTaxioms} to quantum theories on generic spacetimes.
 To start with, we may think of a globally hyperbolic neighborhood $U$ of a spacetime point $x$ in some spacetime $\Mcal=(M,g)$.
 Moreover, we assume that any causal curve in $M$ with end points in $U$ lies entirely in $U$.
 Then we require that the structure of the algebra of observables $\fA(U)$ associated to $U$ should be completely independent of the world outside.
 Let us formalize this idea.
-We call an embedding $\chi:\Mcal\to \Ncal$ of a globally hyperbolic manifold $M$ into another one $N$ \textit{admissible} if it is an isometry, it preserves the metric, orientations, the causal structure \footnote{The property of \textit{causality preserving} is defined as follows: let $\chi:\Mcal\to \Ncal$, for any causal curve $\gamma : [a,b]\to N$, if $\gamma(a),\gamma(b)\in\chi(M)$ then for all $t \in ]a,b[$ we have: $\gamma(t)\in\chi(M)$ .} and for which the source manifold is topologically ``simpler'' than the target\footnote{The precise definition depends on the concrete theory.
+We call an embedding $\chi:\Mcal\to \Ncal$ of a globally hyperbolic spacetime $\mathcal{M}$ into another one $\Ncal$ \textit{admissible} if it is an isometry, it preserves the metric, orientations, the causal structure.
+The property of \textit{causality preserving} is defined as follows: let $\chi:\Mcal\to \Ncal$, for any causal curve $\gamma : [a,b]\to N$, if $\gamma(a),\gamma(b)\in\chi(M)$ then for all $t \in ]a,b[$ we have: $\gamma(t)\in\chi(M)$ .
+We also assume that $\chi$ is such that the source manifold is topologically ``simpler'' than the target.
+The precise definition depends on the concrete theory.
 In the examples studied in this review it is sufficient to assume that the source manifold has $H^1(M)=H^2(M)={0}$.
 Different theories can be sensitive to different features of a spacetime.
-The literature concerning these topological aspects will be briefly reviewed in section \ref{topo}.}.
-We require that for each such admissible embedding there exists an injective homomorphism \be \alpha_{\chi}:\mathfrak{A}(\Mcal)\to\mathfrak{A}(\Ncal) \ee of the corresponding algebras of observables assigned to them, moreover if $\chi_1:\Mcal\to \Ncal$ and $\chi_2:\Ncal\to \Lcal$ are embeddings as above then we require the covariance relation \be \alpha_{\chi_2\circ\chi_1}=\alpha_{\chi_2}\circ\alpha_{\chi_1} \ . \ee Such an assignment $\mathfrak{A}$ of algebras to spacetimes and algebra-morphisms to embeddings can be interpreted in the language of category theory as a \textit{covariant functor} between two categories: the category $\Loc$ of globally hyperbolic, oriented and time-oriented spacetimes with admissible embeddings as arrows and the category $\Obs$ of unital $C^*$-algebras.
-Intuitively, a category consists of a class of objects and maps between them, called arrows, satisfying certain axioms.
-For more details on categories and functors, see appendix \ref{categories}.
-The requirement that $\fA$ is a covariant functor already generalizes the Haag-Kastler axioms of \textit{Isotony} and \textit{Covariance} (equation \eqref{cov}).
-We say that a functor $\mathfrak{A}: \Loc\rightarrow \Obs$ is a \textit{locally covariant quantum field theory}, if it satisfies two further properties: \begin{itemize} \item \textbf{Einstein causality}: let $\chi_i:\Mcal_i\rightarrow \Mcal$, $i=1,2$ be morphisms of $\Loc$ such that $\chi_1(M_1)$ is causally disjoint from $\chi_2(M_2)$, then we require that:
+The literature concerning these topological aspects will be briefly reviewed in section \ref{topo}.